will1410/presentations/very.very.basic.sql.md

 This report begins and ends with a "SELECT" and a "FROM tablename" but this time we're going to choose the fields we want instead of selecting them all with a wildcard.

+To use the reference librarian analogy again, this query is asking the question "What are // field1, field2, and field3 // in // this table?"

+- SELECT = What is
+- field1, field2, field3 = these fields
+- FROM = in
+- tablename = this table

 ~~~sql
 SELECT
   tablename.field1,